ndtho8205/xps9570-debian-bspwm/README.md

   `ath10k/pre-cal-pci-000`).
 Just ignore since it won't affect the network connection.
 The installation will connect to the WiFi successfully.
 - _Software selection_: choose only `standard system utilitites`.
 - Finish the installation and reboot to Debian.
-Since we don't install any desktop environment, a terminal will be showed instead.
+Since we did not install any desktop environment, a terminal will be showed instead.
 - Login with your username and password.